 Many people don’t understand the difference between IoT and IIoT, and there are points in which they differentiate such as purpose, scale, reliability, security, AI integration, and use cases.

-The IoT and IIoT difference can be reduced to where they are used.
+The IoT and IIoT differences can be reduced to where they are used.
 For example, IIoT is used in factories, big automation processes, utilities, smart cities, transportation, and heavy machinery.
 On the other hand, IoT is commonly used in other segments of the market such as wearables, healthcare, home appliances, home automation, and smart buildings.

 Another difference between IIoT and IoT has to do with the need for a higher level of security.
 The industrial IoT is in charge of sensible data, which may compromise the operational processes of an organization.
 Instead, IoT devices are used at a lower level of data management (but it doesn’t mean they don’t need to be secure as well.)

 When we talk about the industrial Internet of Things, it is hard to separate it from AI (Artificial Intelligence).
-Industrial IoT can involve AI integration, since it enables the chance to analyze the collected data quickly, and thus, make predictions, propose statistical models, and improve the different tasks by suggesting changes in specific areas of the supply chain.
+Industrial IoT can involve AI integration since it enables the chance to analyze the collected data quickly, and thus, make predictions, propose statistical models, and improve the different tasks by suggesting changes in specific areas of the supply chain.

 Thanks to this, IIoT serves as a way to increase efficiency in big companies, improve customer experiences, and deliver new business opportunities.

 Finally, IoT vs IIoT presents a difference in the several regulations (government) that may appear for technologies being used in industries, since they must take into account the safety of valuable information that may affect a big organization or a whole market.
-That’s why it is important to hire professional IoT product design and development consultants that can deliver an outstanding IIoT solution.
+That’s why it is important to hire professional IoT product design and development consultants who can deliver an outstanding IIoT solution.

 IIoT example